Gs1TestTeam/GS1_Angular_Prototype/README.md

 Demo Url:

-• **Overview:** This taks is to define the prototypes of reusable UI components with up-to-date version Angular and Google Analytics.
+**1. Overview:** This taks is to define the prototypes of reusable UI components with up-to-date version Angular and Google Analytics.

-• **Requirements:**
+**2. Requirements:**

 Technical Requirements